What counts as a sleepover under SCHADS

 When the worker is called to duty

 This is where most providers get it wrong.
-If a worker on a sleepover is called to perform work, they must be paid at the applicable rate for the time worked — with a minimum payment of one hour per disturbance.
+If a worker on a sleepover is required to perform work, clause 25.7(e) requires payment at the prescribed overtime rate for the time worked, with a minimum payment as for one hour.
+Where the work exceeds one hour, it is paid at the overtime rate for the actual duration.

 Interaction with overtime